 Printed program notes are intended to inform listeners about the composers’ lives and the historical background of the works performed at every subscription concert.
 They are written to encourage open-minded listening to new works and provide fresh insights for hearing familiar pieces.
 Program notes are usually available in advance online through this website.

 To access program notes online, go to the Event Calendar and select the “More Info” button for the concert you are interested in, then select the "About the Music" or "Program Book" tab.

 The Orchestra’s regular program books are funded through advertising.
 For more information, click here.

 Meet the Artist series are a popular interview and luncheon program that connects audiences with artists from The Cleveland Orchestra’s current season.

-For reservations, or to be placed on the Meet the Artist series mailing list, please call the Women’s Committee Office at 216-231-7557.
+For reservations, or to be placed on the Meet the Artist series mailing list, please call us at 216-231-7557.

-This series is presented by the Women’s Committee of The Cleveland Orchestra.
+This series is presented by Friends of The Cleveland Orchestra (formerly Women’s Committee of The Cleveland Orchestra).

 The Cleveland Orchestra Archives

 The Archives of The Cleveland Orchestra is a working resource center that serves both the institution and the public.
 Its prime function is to organize, preserve, and promote the historical records of the institution, which includes The Cleveland Orchestra and its parent non-profit organization, the Musical Arts Association, as well as materials related to Severance Hall and Blossom Music Center.